Average But Inspired

 See how this blogger painted a countertop to look like marble with the Giani Marble Countertop Paint Kit.

-I watched the Giani video again and used the techniques shared there to create what I think are very authentic-looking marble veins!
+I watched the Giani video again and used the techniques shared there to create what I think are very authentic-looking marble veins with one of their second-step gray countertop paints!

 Adding gray veins to the painted countertop helps it look like marble.

-I made sure not to add to many painted marble veins, as I did not want to have the countertop be too busy.
+I made sure not to add too many painted marble veins, as I did not want to have the countertop be too busy.

 Step 4 for painting a granite countertop: SEAL WITH EPOXY